 What are Mexico car seat laws?

-Mexico is like the Wild West when it comes to car seats.
-While I’ve found some references to children under 5 riding in car seats, there are no widely-enforced car seat laws in Mexico.
+But when it comes to practice and enforcement around the country, unfortunately Mexico is like the Wild West when it comes to car seats.
 Unfortunately you’ll find lots of unsafe suggestions out there on the internet to leave your child’s life and limb up to hope and payer.
 But if you wouldn’t risk your child’s life on a car ride at home, why would you do it in a foreign country?

 - Rear facing car seat to age 2